Simplified Living and Organized Spaces-Part 2

 1-Think about the things that you’re purchasing and putting in your home, is it useful/practical and/or do you LOVE it?
 Just because someone gave it to you, doesn’t mean you need to keep it...just sayin' ;)

-2-Create a plan.
+2-Create a plan to maintain it.
 It’s so much easier to keep an organized, simplified home if you keep on top of it.

 I have a cleaning schedule for daily, weekly, monthly and annual tasks.
 It's not set in stone, but it gives me an idea of what needs to be done to keep things maintained.